 Since the majority of Israeli citizens are Jewish, it is important to learn about the culture of their Jewish faith.
 Weekends fall differently in Israel and cover Fridays and Saturdays as opposed to Saturdays and Sundays.
 Shabbat dinner usually takes place on Friday evenings after the sun has set, and is typically a lavish multi-course meal featuring challah (braided bread), gefilte fish, and tcholent (stew).

 There are several cultural initiatives in Jerusalem that allow travellers to experience a Shabbat dinner.
-Get Your Guide offer the opportunity to enjoy a shabbat meal with a local family.
+Get Your Guide offer the opportunity to enjoy a Shabbat meal with a local family.
 Alternatively, if you stay at the Abraham Hostel in Jerusalem, you can try your hand at cooking the food alongside other travellers.

 Participate in a Walking Tour

-There are some excellent free (tip based) walking tours that lead you around the best things to do in Jerusalem, and provide some more insight into the history and background of the various locations.
+There are some excellent free (tip-based) walking tours that lead you around the best things to do in Jerusalem and provide some more insight into the history and background of the various locations.

-One option is the New Sandemans tour that departs daily at 10am outside the Jaffa gate of the old city.
+One option is the New Sandemans tour that departs daily at 10 am outside the Jaffa Gate of the old city.
 You can also opt to take a more in-depth, paid tour of Jerusalem like this food tour, or this holy city tour.

 Visit the Israel Museum

 The Israel Museum is an important place to visit in order to obtain more insight and information into the history and culture of Israel.
-The museum contains artefacts and exhibits that cover the last 5000 years of history in the region.
+The museum contains artifacts and exhibits that cover the last 5000 years of history in the region.

 Things to do in Jerusalem:

 If you have a little more time to spend in the Israeli capital, consider exploring the various things to do in Jerusalem that are outlined below.